itaizg/LLM-Stereotypes/README.md

-# LLM_stereotypes
+# LLM stereotypes

+This project's aim is to test the cognitive bias of open source SLMs ('Small' Language models, 2b-9b parameters), regarding the effects of stereotypes, through prompt engineering and a SAT practice test.

 ## General background
-LLMs are trained on big data, based on human texts, interactions and ideas, encompassing multiple domains, ideas and ideologies.
+LLMs/SLMs are trained on big data, based on human texts, interactions and ideas, encompassing multiple domains, ideas and ideologies.
 It is likely that many psychological paradigms are apparent in the texts LLMs are being trained on.
-For example, priming is a common way to make LLMs provide more accurate responses.
-Chen, Liu & co. have proven in their research from 2024 that LLMs could be affected by cognitive biases beyond, such as the anchoring bias, decoy effect, and reference dependence, during relevance assessment tasks.
+For example, priming is a common way to make LLMs/SLMs provide more accurate responses.
+Chen, Liu & co. have proven in their research from 2024 that LLMs/SLMs could be affected by cognitive biases beyond, such as the anchoring bias, decoy effect, and reference dependence, during relevance assessment tasks.

 In Psychology, an intriguing effect had been studies and proven, names "Sterotype threat".
 Stereotype threat is a phenomenon where members of a minority group, judge themselves in light of the positive or negative stereotypes that target their group.